 confusion, extreme fear, thoughts of hurting yourself;

-Common side effects may include:
+Common side effects of Anafranil may include:

-feeling anxious, restless, dizzy, drowsy, or tired;
+feeling dizzy, drowsy, tired, or nervous;

 vision changes; or